NACLab/ngc-learn/docs/walkthroughs/demo6_boltzmann.md

 p(\mathbf{z}^0 = \mathbf{x}) = \frac{1}{Z} \exp( -E(\mathbf{z}^0,\mathbf{z}^1) )
 $$

-where $Z$ is the normalizing constant (or, in statistics mechanics, the partition function) needed to obtain proper probability values (and is, in fact, intractable to compute for any reasonably-sized Harmonium -- fortunately, we will not need to calculate it in order to learn a Harmonium).
+where $Z$ is the normalizing constant (or, in statistical mechanics, the partition function) needed to obtain proper probability values (and is, in fact, intractable to compute for any reasonably-sized Harmonium -- fortunately, we will not need to calculate it in order to learn a Harmonium).
 When one works through the derivation